itfarrier/itfarrier.github.io/src/pages/blog/2014-09-04-troinoie-dublirovaniie-ili-paranoiia/index.en.md

 ---
+date: 2014-09-04 07:23:48
 title: 'Triple duplication or paranoia'
-date: 2014-09-04 07:23:48
-categories:
-  - IT
-tags:
-  - бэкап
-  - резервное копирование
-  - отказоустойчивость
-  - надёжность
-  - onandroid
-  - android
-  - google backup
-  - titanium
-  - cwm
 ---

 I was looking for a method for automatic backup through CWM and found